sassoftware/devsascom-rest-api-samples/IoT/python/import-and-publish-projects/README.md

 - ElementTree
 - time

-## Usage
+## Using the Example
 1. Download the Python program or the Jupyter Notebook file.
+2. Ensure that the `xml_projects` folder (which contains the project XML files used by this example) is located at the same level as this Jupyter Notebook.
-2. Edit your variables to match your environment.
+3. Edit the following variables to match your environment:
+   - `server`: the URL of the SAS Viya platform server
+   - `username`
+   - `password`
+   - `chosen_deployment_name`: specify a name for the SAS Event Stream Manager deployment that this example creates
-3. Proceed to run the program or Notebook commands.
+4. Run the program or Jupyter Notebook commands.

-## Endpoints Used
+## Endpoints Used by This Example

 ### SAS Event Stream Processing Studio
 - [/esp-project](https://developers.sas.com/rest-apis/SASEventStreamProcessingStudio-v3?operation=getListModels) - List all projects